 It’s easy to talk about the theory and definitions of cultural diversity, but when it comes to creating that within an organisation, it very much depends on the practices used during the hiring process.

 We’ve touched on the idea of the benefits cultural diversity offers, but equality and diversity are something that hasn’t just received lip service within the media.
-There’s been extensive research into its positive effects.
+There’s been extensive research into its positive effects and the importance of business inclusivity.

-Studies into cultural diversity importance give us solid stats to work from when thinking about its benefits.
+Studies looking at why cultural diversity is important give us solid stats to work from when thinking about its benefits.
 For instance, economically, research shows that the 43 most diverse public corporations were 24% more profitable than the S&P 500 .
 Other studies show that almost 95% of directors agree that diversity brings unique perspectives .

 Ultimately, workplace diversity and inclusion allow businesses to build teams that bring different viewpoints and talents to the mix, increasing innovation and driving higher revenues.